Saw (film): Critical response

 The New York Times's Stephen Holden gave a mixed review, saying the film "does a better-than-average job of conveying the panic and helplessness of men terrorized by a sadist in a degrading environment, but it is still not especially scary.
 What sets its demon apart from run-of-the-mill movie serial killers is his impulse to humiliate and torture his victims and justify it with some twisted morality."
 He said the film is "seriously undermined by the half-baked, formulaic detective story in which the horror is framed."
 Carina Chocano of the Los Angeles Times also gave the film a mixed review, saying, "Saw is so full of twists it ends up getting snarled.
 For all of his flashy engineering and inventive torture scenarios, the Jigsaw Killer comes across as an amateur.
 Hannibal Lecter would have him for lunch."
 She said the film "carelessly underscores its own shaky narrative at every turn with its mid-budget hokiness".
 She also noted that Elwes and Whannell had trouble keeping an American accent.
 Another mixed review came from Roger Ebert, who gave the film 2 out of 4 stars and lamented the gimmicks and plot contrivances but nonetheless described Saw as "well made and acted, and does what it does about as well as it could be expected to".

-Richard J. Leskosky of Champaign-Urbana's The News-Gazette said "Saw wants to be taken as another Seven.
+Richard J. Leskosky of Champaign-Urbana's The News-Gazette said, "Saw wants to be taken as another Seven.
 Though it features perverse gross-out scenes and a villain with a superficially pedantic motive behind his crimes (his victims, if they survive, have learned to appreciate life more), it lacks the finesse and polish of the David Fincher film."
-When asked if the 1995 thriller film Seven was an inspiration to Saw, Whannell said "For me as the writer, definitely.
+When asked if the 1995 thriller film Seven was an inspiration to Saw, Whannell said, "For me as the writer, definitely.
 I mean, Seven is just a very well constructed film, and if you're writing a thriller, it can't hurt to study it.
 In terms of the story though, James and I never really felt Seven was that close to our film.
 I guess if you stand back, you have two detectives chasing a psychopath, who uses vile methods to teach people lessons, and those points echo Seven.
-What we always liked about Saw, though, was the fact that the story is told from the point of view of two of the psychopath's victims, instead of the police chasing after him, as you so often see."
+What we always liked about Saw, though, was that the story is told from the point of view of two of the psychopath's victims, instead of the police chasing after him, as you so often see."

-Horror review website, Bloody Disgusting, ranked the film tenth in its list of the Top 20 Horror Films of the decade, with the article calling Saw "perhaps the most influential horror film of the decade".
+Bloody Disgusting ranked the film tenth in its list of the Top 20 Horror Films of the decade, with the article calling Saw "perhaps the most influential horror film of the decade".
 The Daily Telegraph listed the film number 14 on their Top 100 list that defined the 2000s.
 The film was nominated for best horror film at the 31st Saturn Awards.